 Is d.tech only about technology?
 Not at all. d.tech attracts students who have used very little technology, and some who have used it more.
 The students themselves are interested in as many topics as there are students, across the STEAM rainbow.
 The 'Tech' in Design Tech High School means developing the confidence to try technology as a tool whether you're interested in dance, film, art, social justice - and/or coding and robotics.
 There are many relatively easy technological tools available to help students in all areas of interest, and they are evolving so fast that the ones you use now will be replaced with something else by the time you graduate.
 That means that 'Tech' at d.tech is about feeling happy and confident to try new strategies to explore your interests.

-Do you have PE or Music?
+Does d.tech have PE?
 PE is through independent study, accompanied by a program of responsible reporting to the Director of Wellness.
 The requirement is 200 minutes per week which can be accomplished through athletic activities, or through many other choices, like hiking, or walking the dog.
 The purpose is to create a habit of wellness for all students.
 D.tech also has a Physical Activity Break (PAB) of 15 minutes a day in addition to the lunch break to help students move and restore focus.

-What sports are available? d.tech offers varsity and junior varsity in volleyball, swimming, basketball and futsal, and expects to be fully ratified as a member of local leagues in the coming year.
-See Max Preps for the full line-up this fall.
-Students are also independently engaged in competitive sports with local organizations, e.g. competitive sailing, rock climbing, fencing and baseball.
+What sports are available? d.tech offers varsity and junior varsity in a number of different sports.
+Click here to See Max Preps for the full line-up this fall. d.tech students are competing in volleyball, futsal, basketball, soccer, baseball, cross country and swimming.
+Students are also independently engaged in competitive sports with local organizations, e.g. competitive sailing, rock climbing and fencing.
 More sports are likely to be added as the school grows, although touch football will not be one of them.
-The school culture is sports-friendly with pick-up basketball games at lunchtime, and a students vs. faculty ultimate frisbee game during the annual camping trip.
-Also, one of the choices for activities on lab days is to go to the Burlingamer Sports Center to have fun and build some physical activity minutes.

 Is there a dress code? d.tech sets out expectations for students and parents in the Parent Handbook which is revised each year.
 Both parents and students need to read it, agree to it and sign it to enroll.
 Students are expected and trusted to wear common-sense clothing that is appropriate for d.tech's school environment.
 This is also an expectation when d.tech students are working with professional mentors on or off campus.
 The admin team will intervene at their discretion as needed.